ArnaudBan/widget-embed-latest-tweets/readme.txt

 == Changelog ==

+= 0.6.4 =

+* Only one AJAX calls to get Tweet data ( Thank you Christof Rodejohann )
+* Some bugfix for the new widget preview in the customizer

 = 0.6.3 =

-* fix : probleme with new tweet not showing
-Thank you Christof Rodejohann
+* fix : probleme with new tweet not showing ( Thank you Christof Rodejohann )

 = 0.6.2 =